 Applications are invite-only, meaning the company will message you when your business is eligible.
 If you received an offer or want to learn more about funding from Shopify Capital, we can help you with answers to these questions:

 Shopify, Inc. is a Software as a Service (SaaS) company and one of the leading eCommerce platforms in the world.
-Shopify services over 1 million businesses, reaching more than 300 million customers.
+Shopify services over 4 million business websites, reaching more than 300 million customers.

 A wide range of small businesses use Shopify for their online sales.
 The company launched in 2006 and went public in 2015.